Biographies: 2018 Board of Directors

 Additionally, he has participated in five Habitat for Humanity ground-up home construction projects in three states.
 Globally, Bailey has led build teams in Guatemala focusing on an orphanage that needed expanded facilities for K-12 youth, and built four homes and pre-K school in the hills of Jamaica.

-JAMES DOOLEY, Member
+JAMES DOOLEY, Member at Large

 Jim Dooley is a senior sales executive who has helped dozens of software and technology companies improve their top and bottom line in the last 30 years of his career.
 His expertise is in consulting and improving skills with all customer-facing activities, such as sales, services, support, sales management and marketing.
 He started his career in public accounting and became a Certified Public Accountant.